 Do breeders understand the difference between vaccination and immunization?
 Do you?

 If a vaccine label says “Repeat annually” what does that really mean?
-Is annual titer testing a better path or a waste?
+Is annual titer testing a better path or a waste of time, money, and brain cells?

 What’s DOI?
 How is that important?